 What Are Adaptability Skills?

-Adaptability in the workplace means being able to change in order to become successful.
+Adaptability in the workplace means being flexible and able to change in order to become successful.
 Adaptability is a soft skill that employers seek when hiring candidates.
 Employees in a leadership role often have to manage unusual circumstances where there are no explicit instructions.
 They must learn how to rest upon their own judgment and have the confidence to make difficult decisions.

 If you are a person who learns quickly, it is because you know how to adapt.
 You can further nurture your adaptability skills by trying new things and challenging your ability to problem solve in various circumstances.